realA10001986/Time-Circuits-Display/README.md

 You can also leave out the hhMM part; in that case the time remains unchanged from a previous setting, unless both hour and minute were 0 (zero), in which case the reminder time is set to 9am.

-Note that, as usual, all fields consist of two digits, and hours are entered in 24-hour notation.
+Note that all fields consist of two digits, and hours are entered in 24-hour notation.

 Type 77 followed by ENTER to display the programmed reminder, 770 to delete it, and 777 to display the days/hours/minutes until the next reminder.

 At the time the reminder is due, the TCD plays a sound.
-If your SD contains a file named "reminder.mp3", this will played instead of the default sound.
+If a file named "reminder.mp3" is on your SD card, this will be layed instead of the default sound.

-Note: While the alarm and the sound-on-the-hour adhere to the **_Alarm base is real present time_** setting in the config portal, the reminder does not.
+>Note: While the alarm and the sound-on-the-hour adhere to the **_Alarm base is real present time_** setting in the config portal, the reminder does not.
 It is always based on actual local time.

 ## SD card